Elliptically Polarized Tilted Dipole

 If you use an indoor dipole or folded dipole for FM reception, you can increase signal strength in a favored direction, reduce it in the opposite direction, and decrease forward multipath reflections by simply tilting the antenna.
 The improvement is small but free.

 A tilted dipole and its electromagnetic image below ground form an elliptically polarized antenna array.
-The orthogonal image and its propagation delay provide the elliptical response.
+The orthogonal image and its propagation delay create the elliptical response.
 The dipole captures orthogonal power in a circularly polarized signal that a horizontal or vertical antenna ignores.
 To benefit, desired stations must be in the same general direction, signals must be circularly polarized and match the circularity sense of the antenna, ground quality must not be extremely poor or extremely good, and the antenna must not be too high.

 Most stations seem to use right-circular polarization.
 To enhance reception, orient a horizontal dipole broadside to the desired station.
 Then looking through the dipole toward the station, lower the right end until the angle is roughly 45°.
 For left-circular signals, lower the left end.